Kalākaua: Marriage

 Kalākaua was briefly engaged to marry Princess Victoria Kamāmalu, the younger sister of Kamehameha IV and Kamehameha V. However, the match was terminated when the princess decided to renew her on-and-off betrothal to her cousin Lunalilo.
 Kalākaua would later fall in love with Kapiʻolani, the young widow of Bennett Nāmākēhā, the uncle of Kamehameha IV's wife Queen Emma.
 A descendant of King Kaumualiʻi of Kauai, Kapiʻolani was Queen Emma's lady-in-waiting and Prince Albert Edward Kamehameha's nurse and caretaker.
 They married on December 19, 1863, in a quiet ceremony conducted by a minister of the Anglican Church of Hawaiʻi.
 The timing of the wedding was heavily criticized since it fell during the official mourning period for King Kamehameha IV.
+Prior to his accession to the throne, the couple lived at Honuakaha, the Honolulu residence that he inherited from his hānai father Kinimaka, which was located at the corner of Punchbowl and Queen street and lay makai (seaside) to the Kawaiahaʻo Church.
 The marriage remained childless.

 Political ascendancy

 1873 election

 King Kamehameha V, died on December 12, 1872, without naming a successor to the throne.
 Under the 1864 Constitution of the Kingdom of Hawaiʻi, if the king did not appoint a successor, a new king would be appointed by the legislature to begin a new royal line of succession.

 There were several candidates for the Hawaiian throne including Bernice Pauahi Bishop, who had been asked to succeed to the throne by Kamehameha V on his deathbed but had declined the offer.
 However, the contest was centered on the two high-ranking male aliʻi, or chiefs: Lunalilo and Kalākaua.
 Lunalilo was more popular, partly because he was a higher-ranking chief than Kalākaua and was the immediate cousin of Kamehameha V. Lunalilo was also the more liberal of the two—he promised to amend the constitution to give the people a greater voice in the government.
 According to historian Ralph S. Kuykendall, there was an enthusiasm among Lunalilo's supporters to have him declared king without holding an election.
 In response, Lunalilo issued a proclamation stating that, even though he believed himself to be the rightful heir to the throne, he would submit to an election for the good of the kingdom.
 On January 1, 1873, a popular election was held for the office of King of Hawaiʻi.
 Lunalilo won with an overwhelming majority while Kalākaua performed extremely poorly receiving 12 votes out of the more than 11,000 votes cast.
 The next day, the legislature confirmed the popular vote and elected Lunalilo unanimously.
 Kalākaua conceded.